-The proposed withdrawal area under Alternative 3 would be the same as under Alternative 1 with the exception of the lands east of East County Road and the road itself.
-The Navy planned to leave the areas east of East County Road, and the road itself open under Alternatives 1 and 2; therefore, the impacts to public health and safety under Alternative 3 are the same as discussed under Alternatives 1 and 2.
+Under Alternative 3, B-20 would expand in all directions, growing by approximately 177,114 acres (see Table 2-7) and increasing in total size to approximately 218,119 acres.
+This expansion includes approximately 2,720 acres of land currently withdrawn by the USFWS as a portion of the Fallon National Wildlife Refuge and 1,920 acres of Lyon County Conservation Easements.
+As discussed under Alternative 1, the Navy is not proposing to develop targets in the refuge.
+Unlike Alternatives 1 and 2, the Navy would not request for withdrawal lands east of East County Road and the road itself.
+The Navy would leave the areas east of East County Road and the road itself open under Alternatives 1 and 2; therefore, the impacts on public health and safety under Alternative 3 are the same as discussed under Alternatives 1 and 2.
 Therefore, there would be no significant impact on public health and safety as a result of the withdrawal and acquisition under Alternative 3.